chaolinzhanglab/DeltaSplice/README.md

 ## Data preparation

-Download genome reference and liftOver files from UCSC and save them to `fafiles` and `data/Chains`, respectively.
+Download genome reference and liftOver files from UCSC and save them to `data/genomes`.

-**CZ note: why not put them together in a folder 'genomes'? or data/genomes**

 >>>